Tutorial Examples Knowledge Graph LLM Structured Extraction ~5 min read

 Build Real-Time Product Recommendation Engine with LLM and Graph Database

-In this blog, we will build a real-time product recommendation engine with LLM and graph database.
-In particular, we will use LLM to understand the category (taxonomy) of a product.
-In addition, we will use LLM to enumerate the complementary products - users are likely to buy together with the current product (pencil and notebook).
-We will use Graph to explore the relationships between products that can be further used for product recommendations or labeling.
+In this blog, we will build a real-time product recommendation engine with an LLM and a graph database.
+In particular, we will use an LLM to understand the category (taxonomy) of a product.
+In addition, we will use the LLM to enumerate the complementary products that users are likely to buy together with the current product (pencil and notebook).
+We will use a graph to explore the relationships between products that can be further used for product recommendations or labeling.

 Product taxonomy is a way to organize product catalogs in a logical and hierarchical structure; a great detailed explanation can be found here.
 In practice, it is a complicated problem: a product can be part of multiple categories, and a category can have multiple parents.

-The source code is available at CocoIndex Examples - product_taxonomy.
+The source code is available at Product Recommendation Code.

 You can read the official CocoIndex Documentation for Property Graph Targets here.